femke77/pet-adoption-server/README.md

   This app uses session authentication for no good reason other than for me to practice since I've been doing a ton of JWT lately.

+  A husky pre-commit hook is linting my staged files to ensure good code uniformity with prettier rules.

+  Sequelize is my ORM for a PostgreSql database.
+Express is my server.
+Express router handles the routing.

   ## Table of Contents 📖

   [Installation](#installation)